dask/distributed/docs/source/active_memory_manager.rst

 The following custom policy ensures that keys "foo" and "bar" are replicated on all workers at all times.
 New workers will receive a replica soon after connecting to the scheduler.
 The policy will do nothing if the target keys are not in memory somewhere or if all workers already hold a replica.
-Note that this example is incompatible with the ``ReduceReplicas`` built-in policy.
+Note that this example is incompatible with the :class:`~distributed.active_memory_manager.ReduceReplicas built-in policy.

 In mymodule.py (it must be accessible by the scheduler):